Kowlooncen/Research-and-Competition/README.md

 [Link to Biology Competition Section](https://github.com/Kowlooncen/Research-and-Competition/blob/main/Biology%20competition/README.md)

-Explore materials related to biology competitions and discover the insights gained from these experiences.
+Using drones to investigate the health of mangrove ecosystems.

 ### Blow-up for Equations of Mathematical Physics: Numerical Diagnostics

 [Link to Mathematical Physics Section](https://github.com/Kowlooncen/Research-and-Competition/blob/main/Blow-up%20for%20equations%20of%20mathematical%20physics%3A%20numerical%20diagnostics/README.md)

-Delve into the numerical diagnostics of blow-up phenomena in equations of mathematical physics and the associated research findings.
+Summer Research Project: Delve into the numerical diagnostics of blow-up phenomena in equations of mathematical physics.

 ### Mathematical Modeling Competition